slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Summer grass, all that’s left of warrior’s dreams."
 -- Basho*
+> *"They tried to bury us.
+They didn't know we were seeds."
+-- Proverb*

 - nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.